Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Lions stats and trends

-- Detroit has played 12 games, with nine wins against the spread.
+- Detroit has played 12 games, with eight wins against the spread.

-- The Lions are 3-1 ATS when underdogs by 10 points or more this year.
+- The Lions are 3-1 ATS when underdogs by 10 points or more this season.

-- Detroit's games this year have gone over the total in four out of 13 opportunities (30.8%).
+- Detroit has gone over the point total in 33.3% of its opportunities this year (four times over 12 games with a set point total).

 - Detroit is 3-0 against the spread and 1-2 overall when the team notches more than 18.2 points.